23krishjain/credit-card-parser/README.md

 🧪 Sample Test Files

-You can test the parser using sample statements in the sample_statements/ folder:
+Test the parser using PDFs in sample_statements/:

 amex_statement.pdf